 The LORD God also made a covenant with Noah, and the earth that he would never again destroy the earth, or its inhabitants with a world wide flood, ever again.
-It didn't take long for Ham to reveal his sinful nature, and the first curse was dished out.
+It didn't take long for Ham to reveal his sinful nature, and the first curse after the fresh start was dished out.
 Ham's linage is credited as siring Nimrod, a mighty hunter, or a rebel, against the LORD.
 He got the people to do his bidding and disobey God's order to disperse, and they even built a waterproof tower toward heaven in an attempt to make war with the Almighty.
 How else does a mighty hunter before the LORD make a name for himself?
 So much for the possibility of a godly theocracy under Noah.
-God's sentence for such behavior, different languages that caused them to disperse and abandon their lofty goal for a much later time.
+God's sentence for such behavior? -- different languages that caused them to disperse and abandon their lofty goal for a much later time.

 Dominion In Israel